Fire Safety

 • Signage

 We provide detailed reports documenting the condition together with recommendations for remediation and repair solutions to bring the door back to its original condition.
+Golden Thread Fire Delay makes every effort to remediate a fire door to a compliant status, under third-party accreditation, before considering a replacement.
+Replacements will only be carried out if the fire door is impossible to remediate or it is uneconomical.

 We can provide full costs alongside your report, should you require it, for remediation of any defects found.